solarte7/NegationAndUncertainty/README.md

   </br> </br>
   <li> The IULA corpus is publicly available and can be access from <a href =http://eines.iula.upf.edu/brat/#/NegationOnCR_IULA> http://eines.iula.upf.edu/brat/#/NegationOnCR_IULA<a>
   </br> </br>
   <li> The cancer dataset is an in-house manually annotated corpus with data from patients treated with lung and breast cancer.
 This dataset was used only for validation purposes.
-This dataset is affected by General Data Protection Regulation (GDPR).
-The Cancer dataset is available "upon request".
+This dataset is affected by General Data Protection Regulation (GDPR) and is available only "upon request".
 This dataset can be accessible after an evaluation by the hospital's ethics committee.
 </ul>

 <h3> Trained Models </h3>